 Mixed inherited/acquired thrombophilias

 This is a raised level of a chemical called homocysteine in the blood, which is thought to increase the risk of arterial and venous blood clots.
 It damages blood vessels.
-This is a relatively mild condition, but it can add to the risk factors for having a blood clot.
+This is a relatively mild condition but it can add to the risk factors for having a blood clot.
 Vitamin B12 and folic acid may help.

 Paroxysmal nocturnal haemoglobinuria

 This is a rare condition affecting the bone marrow.
 It can lead to venous blood clots, often in unusual sites such as the veins of the gut, liver or brain.
-Anticoagulation may be needed, and there are other treatments too for this condition.
+Anticoagulation may be needed and there are other treatments too for this condition.

 Elevated factor VIII

 This is pronounced 'factor 8'.
 It is due to abnormally high levels of factor VIII, which is one of the blood chemicals that promotes clotting.
-Depending on the actual level of factor VIII, it can increase the clotting risk by about six times - this is a relatively low risk for getting a blood clot.
+Depending on the actual level of factor VIII, it can increase the clotting risk by about six times - this is a relatively low risk for developing a blood clot.

 Dr Naomi Hartree

 Dr Colin Tidy